 The WIT program is a very supportive environment.
 Riders will vary in ages and level of riding.
 While there will be regular testing to ensure you are absorbing the material, both on and off the horse, you can't necessarily "fail".
 You must show a commitment and continuous effort to improve.
-IF you choose not to participate as required, or show disregard for the testing, or become complacent/disruptive it is possible that you will be asked to leave the program.
+IF you choose not to participate as required, or show disregard for the testing, or become complacent/disruptive, or exhibit unacceptable behavior, or create a dangerous situation, it is possible that you will be asked to leave the program.